Retail Marketing

 There’s no shortage of CPG brands on TikTok right now.

 The common thread between the most popular ones, though?
-They work closely with creators!
+They work closely with lots of creators!

 That’s because consumers today want to see real people with real products in their hands.

-Below are seven CPG brands that highlight how to use TikTok for business to promote products.
+Below are seven CPG brands that brilliantly use TikTok for business with the help of creators.

 1. OLIPOP